ynput/ayon-documentation/website/docs/addon_maya_artist.md

 To publish render settings, go **AYON → Create...** and select **Render Setup Preset**.

-In your scene will appear set `rendersetup<subset>`.
+In your scene will appear set `rendersetup<product>`.
 This one has no settings, only its presence in scene will trigger publishing of render settings.

 When you publish scene, current settings in **Render Settings** will be serialized to json file.